danvolchek/AdventOfCode/README.md

 # Scripts

+Rather than using `go run`, `make` can also be run to build the scripts into the root of the repository.

 ## Generating new solution directories

 `go run cmd/template/main.go` will infer which directory to generate by looking at the last completed puzzle and generating the next one.